-It’s well known that Magento team announces new platform upgrades quite often.
+It’s well-known that the Magento team announces new platform upgrades quite often.
 There is a minor upgrade every second month and a more critical upgrade with new features and more changes to the core almost every quarter on average.
 If we look back, since the release of Magento 2.0 in November 2015 there were around 30 releases for Magento Open Source and Magento Commerce.
 Looks like a lot, doesn’t it?
 So the question arises: do these changes actually bring any value to the website?

 Imagine you run a physical store.
 Do you need to improve it from time to time?
-Do you buy new furniture, change color of the walls, clean the windows?
+Do you buy new furniture, change the color of the walls, and clean the windows?
 The answer is definitely “yes” if you do care about making your shop look nicer and more convenient to improve your customers’ experience.
 The same applies to any eCommerce website.
 It requires improvements and one of the best ways is to upgrade the platform when new releases are available.

 Here are the most important reasons to consider a Magento upgrade:

 Almost every release has some security fixes in it.
 In most cases, a new version includes all security patches from previous updates.